Distance Education Program Mission Statement

 - clear expectations, guidelines and policies for instructors teaching distance education courses in order to adhere to the requirements of Title 5 Regulations, Federal ADA/Section 508 Laws, the American Federation of Teachers (AFT) Contract (Article 40), and the Accrediting Commission for Community and Junior Colleges (ACCJC) of the Western Association of Schools and Colleges (WASC) which oversees accreditation at Glendale Community College.

-Introduction, 5-Year Plan, Statistics, Program Review, and DE Report
+Introduction, 5-Year Plan, Statistics, and CCCC DE Report

 - Introduction and Purpose of Distance Education at GCC